dennisXZX/web-developer-notes/Javascript.md

 Javascript runtime provides some objects to Javascript so that it can interact with the outside world.
 In Chrome, you have the `global window variable and DOM objects`, while in NodeJS offers you `require, Buffers and processes`.

-Now let's take a look at lexical scope.
+Now let's take a look at lexical scope (closure).

 ```js
 function outer() {